-How I-131 Works
+How does I-131 work?

 Indications for I-131 Radioiodine Therapy – 150 mCi

-Post-thyroidectomy ablation of remnant thyroid tissue
+The ablation of remnant thyroid tissue after thyroidectomy.

 Preparation for I-131 Radioiodine Therapy

-1. Elevation of Thyroid Stimulating Hormone (TSH) Levels
+1. Elevation of TSH Levels

+a.
 Thyroid Hormone Withdrawal

-Recombinant Human TSH (rhTSH or Thyrogen®) Injection
+b.
+Recombinant Human TSH (rhTSH – Thyrogen®)

 Avoids hypothyroid symptoms